heterophyllus/GlassPlotter/README.md

 ![MDI](image/Screenshot_MDI.png)

 ## Overview
-GlassPlotter is an open source and easy-to-use glassmap viewer.
+GlassPlotter is an open source and easy-to-use glass map viewer.

-As listed below, GlassPlotter features to support various glass maps, analytical plots and utilities.
-Besides, most of glass manufacturers are supported, for GlassPlotter reads glass catalogs which are freely available and are usually contained in optical design software.
+As listed below, GlassPlotter features to provide various glass maps, analytical plots and utilities.
+A large number of glasses (or optical materials) from various manufacturers are supported.
+For, GlassPlotter obtains property data by reading catalogs in AGF/XML format, most of which can be downloaded from elsewhere.

-It is also noteworthy that GlassPlotter is developed as a standalone application with intuitive GUI, which frees from any scripting and specific environments.
-GlassPlotter aims to be useful for any diverse optical engineers, including those who are not skillful at programming.
+It is also noteworthy that GlassPlotter is developed as a standalone application.
+It has intuitive GUI and frees the user from any scripting or specific environments.
+This feature allows diverse optical engineers to use it easily and everywhere.

 ## Functions
 - Glass maps